Bariatric Surgery: Myths & Facts

-Gastroenterology focuses on the entire digestive system which includes the esophagus, stomach, intestines, colon, pancreas, gall bladder, bile ducts as well as the liver and anus.
+Gastroenterology focuses on the entire digestive system which includes the esophagus, stomach, intestines, colon, pancreas, gall bladder, bile ducts as well as liver and anus.
 The disorders afflicting all these organs from top to bottom are so extensive that it requires comprehensive diagnosis and treatment.
-Expert gastroenterologists at Manipal Hospitals’ Centre of Excellence in Gastroenterology are at the top of their game in this domain
+Expert gastroenterologists at Manipal Hospitals’ Centre of Excellence in Gastroenterology are at the top of their game in this domain.

 Since this department diagnoses and treats the vast gamut of digestive disorders, we are proud to have outstanding gastroenterologists, endoscopy specialists, and minimal invasive surgeons to tend to the most intriguing of cases.
 So whether it is colitis, gastritis, bile reflux or even cirrhosis, acute liver failure, esophageal cancer and so on, our experts are enabled by our state of the art diagnostic and surgical technology to prescribe the most effective treatment protocols.

 Acute pancreatitis occurs due to a sudden inflammation of the pancreas.
 It may be mild or life threatening but usually subsides.
 Gallstones and excessive alcohol consumption are the main causes for acute pancreatitis and one experiences severe abdominal pain.
 Surgery may be needed if complications such as infection, cysts or bleeding occur.
 If gallstones…Read More

 It is a minimally invasive procedure that is performed to detect gastrointestinal diseases.
 The procedure is performed using a specialized endoscope that projects sound waves of high frequency to produce detailed images of the digestive tract, lymph nodes, chest, liver, and pancreas.
 The procedure is largely diagnostic in nature and helps to detect…Read More